 If you need to book a test for your child please use the following website (Click Here)

-Face coverings have now become compulsory when using public transport to help keep yourself and others safe during the Coronavirus pandemic.
+Face coverings are compulsory when using public transport and in indoor public places to help keep yourself and others safe during the Coronavirus pandemic.

-However the government understands that wearing a face covering can be difficult for some people so the following groups are exempt and don't have to wear a face covering if it would be difficult to do so.
+However the government understands that wearing a face covering can be difficult for some people.
+You will be exempt from wearing a face covering on public transport if you:

 You can print out and show the following card if you are asked why your child isn't wearing a face covering whilst using public transport.

 Local Support for Families

 For anyone who is currently experiencing difficulties accessing food there are local Food Banks and Community Based Social Eating Projects available.
 If you need help during COVID-19 you can call the Council on 0115 915 5555 or visit http://nottinghamcity.gov.uk/coronavirus